 The Department of Landscape Architecture accepts up to 36 undergraduate students into the professional Bachelor of Landscape Architecture (BLA) program each year, and up to 15 graduate students into our Master of Landscape Architecture (MLA) program.
 We seek students from diverse backgrounds to join our programs.
 We are committed to helping our students graduate within the recommended times allotted for both degrees, and seek to accomplish this by providing appropriate advising.
 View the sequence of courses for the BLA five-year plan of study (scroll to bottom of that page).

-Landscape Architecture by the Numbers – Spring 2015
+Landscape Architecture by the Numbers – Fall 2018

-Students in the Bachelor of Landscape Architecture program are from 11 states (including Iowa) and five countries in addition to the U.S.: China, India, Indonesia, Puerto Rico, and South Korea.
+Students in the Bachelor of Landscape Architecture program are from 10 states (including Iowa) and six countries in addition to the U.S.: China, Cyprus, India, Kuwait, Puerto Rico, and Switzerland.

-Students in the landscape architecture graduate program are from two states and two countries in addition to the U.S.: China and Italy.
+Students in the landscape architecture graduate program are from three states and four countries in addition to the U.S.: Canada, China, Iran, and Nepal.

 BLA degrees conferred (PDF)